-Significantly enhanced communication options have been utilized to provide more timely information on a wide array of topics relevant to employers and employees in the University System.
-We have expanded the membership of our advisory committees to obtain an even larger cross section of the overall employee constituency.
-In this respect, we will continue to maintain an active Administrative Advisory Committee, with membership of high level administrative personnel from each university/agency to provide additional input and recommendations on University System office functions, business processes, and employer concerns, particularly related to staffing and budget issues.
+Significantly enhanced communication options have been utilized to provide more timely information on a wide array of topics relevant to employers and employees in the University System. expanded the membership of our advisory committees to obtain an even larger cross section of the overall employee constituency.
+In this respect, we hope to continue to maintain an active Administrative Advisory Committee, membership of high level administrative personnel from each university/agency to provide additional input and recommendations on University System office functions, business processes, and employer concerns, particularly related to staffing and budget issues.
 We actively collaborate with this Committee and routinely schedule meetings throughout the fiscal year.
 This group tends to provide the political strength to move major initiatives to completion, particularly if there is a budget and/or staffing impact.

-FY 2013 Agency Action Plan Continued...
+FY 2014 Agency Action Plan continued . . .

 In several instances, we have coordinated a statewide consolidation of resources to assist in the final development and implementation of these plans.
 Collaboration with major universities has become a critical element in our strategic plan.
 Through these initiatives, there will be significant university gains in productivity, cost effectiveness, and accountability.
-We have already experienced some significant productivity, and efficiency gains in just some technology improvements in communications and website developments.
+We have already experienced some significant productivity, and efficiency gains in just some technology improvements communications in and website developments.
 There is an enormous savings potential in these programs and we are committed to aggressively pursuing these business changes.

-The next page includes a spreadsheet summarizing some of our basic outcome and output indicators that summarize some of our agency activities over the past few years with an estimation of our projected business activity for FY 2013.
+The next page includes a spreadsheet outlining some of our basic outcome and output indicators that capture some of our agency activities over the past few years along with an estimate of our projected business activity for FY 2014.